 The floors in our home take a beating every single day.
 They need to hold up our furniture, they need to sustain our weight and we occasionally drop things on our floors that can chip them and make them look unpleasant over a long period of time.

 Whether you’re a fan of lush carpeting or prefer the clean look of hardwood, it’s important to take care of your flooring and even consider replacing it depending on the style that you want to incorporate into your home.
-You might even want to consider electric underfloor heating if you’re going to strip your existing flooring.
+Engineered Wood Flooring is durable, long-lasting and moisture resistant or you might want to consider electric underfloor heating if you’re going to strip your existing flooring.
 While it might not be as cold as it was a few months ago, it’s never a bad idea to plan ahead with something difficult to replace such as your floors.

 Minimalism is a popular style choice nowadays because it frees up your home and gives you a more open and airy feel.
 It’s a surprisingly good use of empty space, but there are some places in your home that will likely be in need of a desperate renovation to get rid of useless space.